-If you’re politically active, you may want to go to a college where the students, faculty, and administration share your values.
-You’ll be more likely to find student groups that are aligned with your interests and beliefs and you'll probably have a more enjoyable college experience.
+If you're politically active, you may want to go to a college where the students, faculty, and administration share your values.
+You'll be more likely to find student groups that are aligned with your interests and beliefs, and you'll probably have a more enjoyable college experience.

 Traits of the Most Liberal Colleges

 Furthermore, the most liberal colleges usually reflect the political leanings of their locations.
 Many of the most liberal colleges are located on the west coast and in the Northeast, both known for being extremely liberal places.
+That means that many of the schools on this list are clustered in similar geographic regions!

 Possible Advantages of Going to a Liberal College